 Research has shown that grandiose narcissistic personality disorder is associated with immature defense mechanisms.
-This means that grandiose narcissists can come across as quite immature within the context of a relationship.
+This means that grandiose narcissists in relationships can come across as quite immature.

 During arguments, they may demonstrate childlike or even toddler-like behaviors, such as pouting, throwing temper tantrums, or demanding that they have their way.

 One of the grandiose narcissism examples that is quite a common part of grandiose narcissist traits is anger.
 People who show symptoms of grandiose narcissism are likely to have outbursts of anger in response to perceived slights or disagreements.

 They are also likely to have outbursts of anger disproportionate to the event or trigger that led to the anger.
 For instance, they may show outbursts of rage in reaction to a minor disagreement.